lliu12/ministage/README.md

 This repository supports the paper "Noise-Enabled Goal Attainment in Crowded Collectives" by Lucy Liu, Justin Werfel, Federico Toschi, and L. Mahadevan.
 It contains data from the physical robot experiments (experiment_data folder) and code for running the simulations.

 The MiniStage program simulates a collective of robots.
-It is inspired by the [Stage](https://github.com/rtv/Stage/tree/master) simulator, but it's more lightweight, and it is customized for fast simulation of very simple robots.
+It is inspired by the [Stage](https://github.com/rtv/Stage/tree/master) simulator.

 ============================================================